What is Dog Autoimmune Disease?

-In autoimmune disease, the dog’s immune system goes haywire.
+In autoimmune diseases, the dog’s immune system goes haywire.

 A healthy dog’s immune system defends its body against viruses and bacteria.

 To defend the body, the immune system produces antibodies.

-In autoimmune disease, the dog’s immune system doesn’t function properly.
+In autoimmune diseases, the dog’s immune system doesn’t function properly.

 So, the immune system doesn’t recognize the cells of its own body.

 In other words, it considers its own body’s cells a threat tries and creates antibodies to protect itself.